poviolabs/PovioKit/Resources/Networking/AlamofireNetworkClient/README.md

 ## OAuth

-Properly handling OAuth is a challening task that needs special attention in order to make user re/authorization seamless as possible.
-Up until recently, we have been using internal `OAuthRequestInterceptor`, which has it's flaws.
+Properly handling OAuth is a challenging task that needs special attention in order to make user re/authorization as seamless as possible.
+Up until recently, we have been using internal `OAuthRequestInterceptor`, which has its flaws.
 Therefore, we needed a better solution.
-Fortunatelly, Alamofire released it's own [solution](https://github.com/Alamofire/Alamofire/blob/master/Documentation/AdvancedUsage.md#authenticationinterceptor) to handle locking and threading issues in version [5.2](https://github.com/Alamofire/Alamofire/releases/tag/5.2.0).
+Fortunately, Alamofire released its own [solution](https://github.com/Alamofire/Alamofire/blob/master/Documentation/AdvancedUsage.md#authenticationinterceptor) to handle locking and threading issues in version [5.2](https://github.com/Alamofire/Alamofire/releases/tag/5.2.0).

 In order to implement this into your app, create a class and conform to `Authenticator` protocol.